 - 21.1.
-If the local government is notified by the Minister that it may adopt the proposed LGIP, the local government must- - (a) decide to adopt the proposed LGIP; or - (b) decide not to proceed with the proposed LGIP; and - (c) publish a notice in accordance with the requirements prescribed in Schedule 5. - 21.2.
+If the local government is notified by the Minister that it may adopt the proposed LGIP, the local government must - decide to adopt the proposed LGIP; or (a) - (b) decide not to proceed with the proposed LGIP; and - (c) publish a notice in accordance with the requirements prescribed in Schedule 5. - 21.2.
 If the local government decides to adopt a LGIP under section 21.1(a), the local government must also-

-- (a) comply with any conditions imposed by the Minister that must be undertaken prior to adoption; and

-- (b) include on its website-

-- a copy of the LGIP, including the SOW model (the content, function and calculations of the SOW model must remain visible and accessible to all stakeholders);

-- (ii) the Review checklist;

-- (iii) the Appointed reviewer statement; and
+- (a) comply with any conditions imposed by the Minister that must be undertaken prior to adoption; and - (b) include on its website - a copy of the LGIP, including the SOW model (the content, function and calculations of the SOW model must remain visible and accessible to all stakeholders): - (ii) the Review checklist; - the Appointed reviewer statement; and (iii)

-- (iv) extrinsic material.

-- 21.3.
-The local government must, as soon as possible after adopting the LGIP, give the chief executive-

-- (a) a copy of the public notice; and

-- (b) a certified copy of the LGIP.